bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-24-clarification.md

 permalink: /en/2015/01/24/clarification
 share: true
 ---
-The Bitcoin Core team would like to address some recent misunderstandings about the relationship between Bitcoin Core and public venues for information and discussion about Bitcoin itself.

-We encourage the Bitcoin community to civilly discuss and critique any and all changes to the system.
-However, we also recognize that venues have specific purposes and policies that must be respected.
-Our wider community can become extremely excited and heated when it comes to discussing Bitcoin.
-At the same time, there is universal agreement to not engage in brigading, to reject participation in denial-of-service attacks, and to assume good faith in absence of reason to believe otherwise.

-Historically, Bitcoin.org was originally used by Satoshi Nakamoto to host his [Bitcoin paper](https://bitcoin.org/bitcoin.pdf).
-Soon after, it began linking to downloadable versions of the original Bitcoin software, making it the homepage for the [Bitcoin program](https://bitcoin.org/en/download).

-New educational content about Bitcoin was added to Bitcoin.org over time, but that home page remained even when the name of the original program was changed to Bitcoin Core.
-In the years since, the amount of content on Bitcoin.org has continued to increase.
-There’s more content about Bitcoin Core than ever before and also more content about other Bitcoin software and resources.
-Bitcoin.org provides extremely valuable content about Bitcoin and has a thriving community of contributors.

-As of Dec 2015, Bitcoin.org has 876 pages in 25 different languages, but fewer than 100 of those pages relate to Bitcoin Core.
-The Bitcoin Core project has no control over those non-Core pages or any policies enacted on them.
-Likewise, content provided through the Bitcoin Core pages is not necessarily endorsed or supported by the Bitcoin.org contributors.

-As of January 2016, Bitcoin Core opened its own project website to further help separate concerns.
-Our timeline was accelerated because of the delisting of Coinbase on Bitcoin.org.

-Likewise, the "r/bitcoin" subreddit is not under the control of the Bitcoin Core project and their policies are their own.
-We recognise that large public forums do require some moderation policies but they have been too heavy handed.
-For development work, Bitcoin Core mainly uses IRC `#bitcoin-core-dev`, [Github](https://github.com/bitcoin/bitcoin) and [mailing list](http://lists.linuxfoundation.org/pipermail/bitcoin-dev/) for communications.
-We also recently opened an community Slack group (request an invitation [here](https://slack.bitcoincore.org)) although this is not a developer channel, we have found it useful in enabling the greater Bitcoin community to connect with Bitcoin Core.

-We created bitcoincore.org to make it more clear what exactly we control.
+There has been some confusion about Bitcoin Core’s communication channels, and the ways in which it interacts with the broad Bitcoin community.
+We’d like to take this opportunity to clarify the specific communication channels Core utilizes, and the manner by which it does so.

 The bitcoincore.org website is now the official website for the Bitcoin Core project.
+Other websites may also host information about Bitcoin Core, but they are not under the control of the Bitcoin Core project.
 We know that the Bitcoin ecosystem can be confusing, and we are working hard to make these relationships more clear.

+For development work, Bitcoin Core mainly uses the `#bitcoin-core-dev` IRC channel on Freenode, [Github](https://github.com/bitcoin/bitcoin) and [the bitcoin-dev mailing list](http://lists.linuxfoundation.org/pipermail/bitcoin-dev/).
+We also recently created a community [Slack group](https://bitcoincore.slack.com) (request an invitation [here](https://slack.bitcoincore.org)) to enable the greater Bitcoin community to connect with Bitcoin Core developers and contributors more easily.

+Historically, Bitcoin.org was used by Satoshi Nakamoto to host his [Bitcoin paper](https://bitcoin.org/bitcoin.pdf).
+Soon after, it began linking to downloadable versions of the original Bitcoin software, making it the homepage for the [Bitcoin program](https://bitcoin.org/en/download).
+The site evolved into a general educational resource for Bitcoin, and various Bitcoin wallets and services.
+The site is not owned or [controlled](https://bitcoin.org/en/bitcoin-core/about-site) by the Bitcoin Core project.

+Additionally, while there are many forums in which the Bitcoin community and, indeed, Bitcoin Core contributors engage, Bitcoin Core is not responsible for those forums or their policies, nor does Bitcoin Core take official positions on the community's decisions to use them.
+Still, we believe it is critical that the Bitcoin community be able to freely discuss and critique every aspect of Bitcoin.

+The Bitcoin community can become extremely excited and heated when discussing Bitcoin, but we must all work to maintain a civil tone.
+Community members should not engage in brigading, denial-of-service attacks, or otherwise disrupt healthy discussion and we should all do our best to assume good faith in absence of reason to believe otherwise.